Welcome to the website of the School Psychology Programs at The University of Memphis!

-Master of Arts/Educational Specialist degrees program is designed for persons seeking nondoctoral preparation for practice
+The University of Memphis offers two programs in school psychology.
+The Master of Arts (MA) and Educational Specialist (EdS) degree program is designed for persons seeking nondoctoral preparation for practice

 as a school psychologist, primarily in public school settings.
 Students complete the

 MA degree of 37 semester hours and then enter the EdS degree program and complete

 an additional 30 semester hours including an internship (see more information in its handbook).
 The MA/EdS program is jointly sponsored by the Department of Psychology and the